top of page

 PROGRAM NOTE

 The program note was key for this production to introduce the audience to the queer lens with which we approached this text.
 The note was largely based on the essay that I wrote for the dramaturgy website which expanded upon these same ideas to the actors and designers.
 My goal was to address the historic relationship that queerness has with Shakespeare and how queerness might have fit into the original context of the play, and then elaborate on how we envision bringing contemporary queer theory to the text in our rendition.
+I also included a map of "Who's Who in the Play" to assist the audience with keeping track of characters and their relationships to each other.

 Click the button below to read the program note!